Docs

 Identity model

-Private keys are encrypted client-side with AES-256-GCM under the user's encryption key and stored on the server as ciphertext.
+All four private keys (Ed25519 signing key, X25519 private key, ML-DSA signing key, and ML-KEM decapsulation key) are encrypted client-side with AES-256-GCM under the user's encryption key and stored on the server as ciphertext.
 The server cannot decrypt them.

 Domain ownership